gwu-libraries/sfm-ui/_posts/2016-06-17-archives-unleashed.md

 Hackathon organizers selected the participants from among a pool of applicants from around the world.
 The hackathon brought together leading coding-savvy researchers in a variety of disciplines to dig into web archive data.
-Participants formed nine project teams and spent the next two days working intensively to try to derive interesting results from data sets such as web archives collected around the .gov domain, Twitter tweets related to the upcoming election, Cuban web archives, and more.
+Participants formed nine project teams and spent the next two days working intensively to try to derive interesting results from data sets such as web archives collected around the .gov domain, tweets related to the upcoming election, Cuban web archives, and more.

 Of the nine teams, three used data collected by SFM.